Janthina globosa: Feeding and preferred prey

 Velella has stinging nematocysts that they use to defend themselves and to capture prey.
-Janthina globosa are able to tolerate the poison excreted from Velella’s nematocysts, making them an easy target for predation by Janthina globosa.
-Unlike many other marine animals, Janthina globosa’s diet does not change too much as it matures.
+Janthina globosa are able to tolerate the poison excreted from Velella's nematocysts, making them an easy target for predation by Janthina globosa.
+Unlike many other marine animals, Janthina globosa's diet does not change too much as it matures.
 Janthina globosa seems to prefer larger Velella over smaller bodied Velella due to the availability of more soft tissue to eat as compared to the smaller members of that species.
 Since Velella is their preferred prey, Janthina globosa will appear in places it is not normally found if there is a large amount of Velella prey to consume.
 This makes the population size of Velella a good predictor of Janthina globosa location and population size (Deudero S, Pinnegar J, Polunin N. 2002).

-Distribution and Habitat
+Distribution and habitat

-Four other species that fall in the genera Janthina can be found in the Mediterranean Sea (along with Janthina globosa) but they are also found between these latitudes: 50°N and 40°S. If conditions permit it, these snails can be found outside these latitudes.
-Strandings of this species and others of its genera are also due to wave and current movements (F. Betti et al 2017).
+Four other species that fall in the genus Janthina can be found in the Mediterranean Sea (along with Janthina globosa) but they are also found between these latitudes: 50°N and 40°S. If conditions permit it, these snails can be found outside these latitudes.
+Strandings of this species and others of its genus are also due to wave and current movements (F. Betti et al 2017).
 Minimum recorded depth is 0 m.
 Maximum recorded depth is 13 m.